Heziode/obsidian-antidote/README.md

 ### Manual installation

 Download `main.js`, `manifest.json`, `styles.css` from the [latest release](https://github.com/heziode/obsidian-antidote/releases/latest) and put them into `<vault>/.obsidian/plugins/antidote-grammar-checker-integration` folder.

+### Installing Connectix 11 with Antidote 10

+Antidote 10 ships with Connectix 10, which this plugin does not support.
+Keeping Antidote 10 is fine, but Connectix has to be upgraded to version 11 or higher: it is the bridge between Obsidian and Antidote (10, 11+, web), and the two versions do not have to match.

+Connectix 11 can be downloaded from your [Client Portal](https://services.druide.com/client/), under the "Useful links" section: "Connectix Utility for Antidote Web".

+Its installer may refuse to run while Antidote 10 is still installed:

+- **Windows**: the installer offers to either install or decompress.
+Choose to decompress, then run the `.msi` file it extracted ([reported by @GittyBob](https://github.com/Heziode/obsidian-antidote/issues/15))
+- **macOS**: no workaround is known yet.
+If you find one, please say so in [issue #14](https://github.com/Heziode/obsidian-antidote/issues/14)

+On Linux, Antidote 10 is the latest supported version of Antidote, so this upgrade is the only way to use the plugin on that system.

 ## How to use